 I took a picture of the kids with their hands on their heads, and then printed it out on some regular copy paper.
 (Hopefully your printer prints better than ours~ not the best quality, but the kids didn’t seem to mind!)
 Then, I cut both kids out, put glue on the back of the cut out paper, and glued them to some felt.
 (This spray glue works great on adhering the photos to the felt without any wrinkles!)
 Once the photos dried, I cut them out of the felt resulting in some felt-backed photos!

 Next, I made the apples.
 I cut 10 apple shapes from the red felt.
 Then I glued on a brown stem and little green leaf onto each apple.
 Once they had dried we were ready to play!

 This is such a fun set to have at home, and it would also make a great center for a classroom!

-Be sure to check out these other activities for kids based on children’s books:
+Be sure to check out all our activities for kids inspired by children’s books!